b-lev/massachusetts-covid19-report-archive/README.md

 # massachusetts-covid19-report-archive

-A csv file and archive of daily reports from https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring
+A csv file and archive of daily reports from the Massachusetts state government.
+The reports are released on this web page: https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring

 They keep adding columns, and so the csv does too.
 My apologies if it breaks your code.